 Walking is one of the least expensive and easiest forms of exercise.
-All it requires is a pair of sneakers, a place to walk either outdoors or indoors, and the motivation to begin!
-Once you have a plan to begin a walking exercise routine, you can modify the length and intensity of your walks based on your goals and individual abilities.
+It only requires a pair of sneakers, a place to walk, and the motivation to begin.
+Once a walking exercise routine is established, the length and intensity of walks can be modified based on individual goals and abilities.

-Check with your doctor to be sure that walking will not worsen your chronic pain.
-While studies have shown that walking can substantially lessen the intensity and frequency of pain episodes, talking with a health care provider before beginning any new exercise regimen is recommended.
+Consulting a health care provider to be sure that walking will not worsen chronic pain is important.
+While studies show that walking can substantially lessen the intensity and frequency of pain episodes, talking with a health care provider before beginning any new exercise regimen is recommended.

-Once you start walking for longer periods of time and longer distances, you’ll need a good pair of shoes that fit appropriately and are of high quality to support your feet and legs during exercise.
+A good pair of walking shoes is essential.
+They should fit appropriately and support the feet and legs during exercise.
 Walking sneakers should have good arch support and a slightly raised heel that adds support and prevents wobbling while walking.

-Make sure to warm up your muscles with a slow five minute warm up walk prior to engaging in a longer brisk walk.
+Warming up the muscles with a slow five-minute walk prior to engaging in a longer brisk walk helps prevent injury.

 Focus on good posture

-Maintain good posture while you walk by pointing your toes straight ahead, keeping your head up, back straight, and abdominal muscles engaged.
-Bend your elbows at a ninety-degree angle and swing your arms with each step.
+Maintaining good posture while walking is important.
+The toes should point straight ahead, the head up, back straight and abdominal muscles engaged.
+The elbows should be bent at a ninety-degree angle and the arms should swing with each step.

-A pedometer will track the number of steps you’ve taken or the distance you’ve walked.
-This will help you to monitor your improvement and stay motivated.
+A pedometer will track the number of steps taken or the distance walked.
+This will help monitor improvement and encourage motivation.

-Wearable fitness trackers such as the Fitbit or smart phone apps allow you to track your steps and compete with friends, which can offer extra motivation.
+Wearable fitness trackers count steps and allow for friendly competitions among friends, which can offer extra motivation.

-Keep hydrated if you’re walking a long distance or in hot temperature conditions.
-In very hot weather conditions, you may also want to replenish your electrolytes with tablets or fitness drinks.
+Keeping hydrated is important, especially if walking long distances or in high temperatures.
+In very hot weather conditions, replenishing electrolytes with tablets or fitness drinks is a good idea.